How Knee Arthroscopic Surgery Will Improve Your Quality of Life.

 Based on your medical condition, your doctor may request other specific preparation.

-After surgery, you will be taken to the recovery room for observation.
+After your Knee Arthroscopic Surgery, you will be taken to the recovery room for observation.
 Your recovery process will vary depending on the type of anesthesia that is given.
 The circulation and sensation of the affected extremity will be monitored.
 Once your blood pressure, pulse, and breathing are stable and you are alert, you will be taken to your hospital room or discharged to your home.
 Arthroscopic surgery is usually done on an outpatient basis.

 Once you are home, it is important to keep the incision site clean and dry.
 Your doctor will give you specific bathing instructions.
 If stitches are used, they will be removed during a follow-up office visit.
 If adhesive strips are used, they should be kept dry and generally will fall off within a few days.